 What does it cost?

-Initial visits are $70 while subsequent visits are $48.
-For those on premium assistance, MSP pays a portion of the fee and then it is $35 and $24, respectively.
+Initial visits are $75 while subsequent visits are $53.
+For those on premium assistance, MSP pays a portion of the fee and then it is $52 and $30, respectively.
 Veterans and RCMP have complete coverage and we can bill for them directly.
-For those who are billed privately, you will be given a receipt at each visit for submitting to your insurance company so you can be reimbursed.
-However, if your insurance company is Blue Cross or Green Shield, we can bill directly for you and then you pay the user-fee amount that they don’t cover.
+For those who are billed privately and have extended health coverage with an insurance provider, we can bill them directly.
+Because every plan is different and therefore coverage varies, we can tell you at the time of visit how much your insurance pays and whether there is any portion left for you.

 Aren’t chiropractors just ‘back-crackers?’